Funny / Dwarf Fortress

 - "Core59, LOVE AND ROMANCE, (Future): Though some of the dialog is likely to be an entertaining trainwreck, especially if coupled with a random poem generator (yes, that's a threat)"

 - The Devlog chronicles Toady One's progress in programming the game, testing features, and fixing bugs, past and present.
 Besides odd snippets that are amusing on their own without context, quite a few of these entries tend to oscillate between Nightmare Fuel and Black Comedy, especially where injuries and violence are concerned.

 As I was watching, blood splattered on the walls and floor, and another dwarf ran over to diagnose the patient again, while the dabbling surgeon moved between repairing the compound fracture and trying to stop bleeding from malpractice.

 - This thread chronicles the adventures of SpiralDimentia and forum members managing to trick him into removing the cotton candy sword from a curious structure and experiencing spoilers.
 To his credit he took it with a great sense of humor and it turned into an epic thread of awesomeness.

-- At one point during the thoroughly insane succession fortress Battle Failed, a forest titan wandered onto the map.
-The militia prepared to defend the fortress from the monstrosity... and then this happened.
+- At one point during the thoroughly insane succession fortress Battle Failed, a forest titan named Guzzlebones wandered onto the map and invaded.
+The dwarf army nobly stood to face it.
+Then it ran off to chase a cat.

 - Several of the wiki articles qualify, especially the ones "Rated D for Dwarf."
 See Batman, Unfortunate accident, Goblin Christmas, and Scamps for candidates.